Mini chainsaws like the Milwaukee M12 2527-21 are ideal tools for working on light-duty lumberjack projects.

 - Weight: 9 pounds

 Several factors make this kind of performance possible.
 First of all, it has a durable and efficient brushless motor that maximizes runtime by consuming less power.
-There is also the low kickback bar and chain, which enhance productivity.

-Altogether, the tool is perfect for construction work (demolition, cutting beams, etc.) and outdoor cutting.
+The tool is perfect for construction work (demolition, cutting beams, etc.) and outdoor cutting.

 A tool-free chain tensioning and bar tightening knob makes it easy to optimize the bar clamping force for every cut, and if there is a kickback, a chain brake will automatically activate to stop the spinning.